Carpenter license requirements by state: A comprehensive guide

 License required: Yes

 A carpenter only needs a Home Improvement Contractor Registration to do projects that are considered ordinary repairs on a property, such as repairing an existing deck.
-You won’t need to take an exam for your registration.
+You won’t need to take an exam to register.

 However, if you plan to perform structural work on a property, such as building a new deck or renovating a kitchen, you’ll need a Construction Supervisor License, awarded by the Office of Public Safety and Inspections.